-Would you like to study public health at Ohio’s top university?
+Would you like to study public health at one of Ohio’s top universities?
 Apply now for one course, three courses, a five-course certificate program, or a fully accredited MPH degree

 Apply now for full scholarships to study Public Health at Case Western Reserve University through the Public Health Training for Northeast Ohio Workforce (PHT-NOW) Program!

 The CWRU MPH Program in partnership with the Cleveland Department of Public Health is currently offering competitive scholarships to strengthen public health training and impact in Northeast Ohio, including local communities that have been historically under-represented or under-served.

 Applicants will submit application materials to the Case Western Reserve University School of Graduate Studies for admission initially as “non-degree” students at https://case.edu/gradstudies/prospective-students/non-degree.

 Required materials include a cover letter, CV/resume, bachelor’s degree transcript, and at least one letter of support from the applicant’s current public health agency employer.
 The cover letter should describe how this advanced public health training will be utilized by the applicant to positively impact our community and public health workforce.
 The cover letter should include mid- and long-term plans to demonstrate the applicant’s dedication to health in our communities and sustained professional application of this training in the region’s public health workforce.
 Upon submission of application materials in the above Graduate Studies non-degree application, applicants should notify the MPH Program of their completed submission by emailing firstname.lastname@example.org.